 Scott is a Cum Laude graduate of Kennesaw State University in Kennesaw, GA.
 He resides near Peachtree City, Georgia with his wife and two daughters.

-Vice President, Partner Relations
+Vice President, Account Success

 Bev Heinritz is responsible for all major accounts and is the face of Dinova to both the Corporate Travel Management industry and Dinova’s vibrant restaurant community.
 Heinritz is a seasoned travel executive with 25 years of expertise in B2B travel and customer success.